“Why aren’t you taking advantage of the massive sales at the moment? You of all people should know you can save a ton of money right now!”

 As someone who trained to be a Neurolinguist, I have a deep-seated respect for the power of using clear language.

 What we say matters.
 How we say it matters, as well.
 The way we frame issues affects our perception of those issues.

 It’s time that we stop tricking ourselves into thinking that we’re doing something financially noble when we buy items at reduced prices.

 I love a great sale as much as anyone and it’s cool when you find something you need at a fraction of the price you thought you’d have to pay.
 Terrific!

 Just don’t call the difference in price “saved money”, because I bet it will get spent on something else in a heartbeat.

 Call it “delayed spending”, if anything.

 Your mission, should you choose to accept it

-Now you can say that you’ve saved money – give yourself a hands-clapping emoji.
-You will consider yourself a financial rock star ten years from now when you start reaping the rewards.
+Now you can say that you’ve saved money – give yourself a high five.
+You’ll consider yourself a financial rock star ten years from now when you start reaping the rewards.